Windows: S-TAP load balancing models and configuration guidelines

 With Grid, the S-TAP communicates to the collector through a load balancer, such as f5 and Cisco.
 The S-TAP agent is configured to send traffic to the load balancer.
 The load balancer forwards the S-TAP traffic to one of the collectors in the pool of collectors.
 You also can configure failover between load balancers for continuous monitoring if the load balancer should fail.

-• TAP_MIN_TIME_BEFOREFAILOVER: The time interval, in minutes, after which the S-TAP switches to secondary Guardium system if: it cannot connect to its primary Guardium system; it can connect to its primary Guardium system but cannot write to its buffer.
-Default is 5.
+- TAP_MIN_TIME_BEFOREFAILOVER: The time interval, in minutes, after which the S-TAP switches to secondary Guardium system if: it cannot connect to its primary Guardium system; it can connect to its primary Guardium system but cannot write to its buffer.
+The default value is 5.

-• TAP_MIN_HEARTBEAT_INTERVAL: Maximum time the S-TAP attempts to write to the primary Guardium system buffer before attempting to write to the secondary Guardium buffer.
-Default is 30 sec, meaning it tries to write at least 5*60/30 times before failover.
+- TAP_MIN_HEARTBEAT_INTERVAL: Maximum time the S-TAP attempts to write to the primary Guardium system buffer before it attempts to write to the secondary Guardium buffer.
+The default value is 30 sec, which means S-TAP tries to write at least 5*60/30 times before failover.

-3. Guardium Host = <the IP of the Virtual IP of the balancer, to which all S-TAP database clients point to>.
+- Guardium Host = <the IP of the Virtual IP of the balancer, to which all S-TAP database clients point to>

 Redundancy